SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/EPM/EPM_I-DOCSIS/I-DOCSIS_parameters/I-DOCSIS_parameters_node_segment.md

 - **Percentage CM Group Delay or Reflection OOS**: Calculated.
 The percentage of cable modems associated with the given service group that are affected by NMTER being out of spec (OOS).

-- **US Port Name**: Parent US Port name of Node Segment.
+- **US Port Name**: The name of the parent US port of the node segment.

-- **Reflection Distance**: Average reflection distance for all associated CMs.
+- **Reflection Distance**: The average reflection distance for all associated CMs.

 - **Average Latency**: The average latency for all CMs associated with the given level.